 - Shortest and easiest way up close to the mountains.

-- Opensky throughout the trail offers a spectacular view of Himalayas.
+- Opensky throughout the trail offers a spectacular view of the Himalayas.

-- Beautiful stone houses of the Gurung community along with their diverse culture and traditional lifestyle is a highlight of the trek.
+- The beautiful stone houses of the Gurung community along with their diverse culture and traditional lifestyle is a highlight of the trek.

 - Also known as the ‘Ecotourism’ trail this trail is popular for its unique flora and fauna.